-Tuck one into something fun like a spiffy new water bottle or kicky pair of socks, and you're golden.
+Tuck one into something fun like a kicky pair of socks, and you're golden.

 I appreciate you because you're a thoughtful gift giver, looking for the best hiking gift guide before you select your gifts.

 My hope is that my best hiking gift guide will point you to the perfect (and easy) presents to make your favorite hikers smile, mile after mile.